FurkanPal/weather_alert/README.md

 Before using this script, make sure you have the following:

-1. **OpenWeatherMap API Key**: You need to sign up for an account on [OpenWeatherMap](https://openweathermap.org/) to get an API key.
+1. **accuweather API Key**: You need to sign up for an account on [accuweather](https://developer.accuweather.com/) to get an API key.
 This key allows you to access weather data.

 2. **Twilio Account SID and Auth Token**: You must have a Twilio account ([Twilio](https://www.twilio.com/)) and obtain your Account SID and Auth Token from the Twilio dashboard.

 3. **Python Libraries**:
     - `requests`: To make HTTP requests to the OpenWeatherMap API.
     - `twilio`: To interact with the Twilio API and send SMS messages.
-4.  **Nominatim Api**: will pull your location, by using this tool you will aggree to share your location.**
+4.  ****: will pull your location, by using this tool you will aggree to share your location.**
 ## Setup

 1. **Clone or Download**: Clone the repository to your local machine.